-The 146th running of the Preakness is scheduled for May 2021, at the historic Pimlico Race Course in Baltimore, Maryland, USA.
-The run for the Woodlawn Vase has attracted a large field of 13 hopeful runners.
+The 146th running of the Preakness Stakes is scheduled for May 15, 2021, at the historic Pimlico Race Course in Baltimore, Maryland, USA.
+The field for the Preakness Stakes will be determined and drawn on Monday, May 10, 2021.

 Much like you'll find on any sports wager or racebook you come across, a simple win bet means you win if your horse wins, and lose if your horse loses.
 Whether you're betting the favourite, an underdog, or just any other choice - you'll find this to be the most common wager in horse racing betting.

 Preakness Stakes Exacta, Trifecta and Superfecta Wagering Odds

 These may seem strange names for odds if you’re coming from a sportsbook, but these are commonplace wagers and very popular among racebook players.
-The bet relates to the order in which the horses place; the top two (exacta), three (trifecta), four (superfecta), or five (Super High Five) finishers in a single race, in the right order.
+These bets refer to picking the first two (exacta), three (trifecta), four (superfecta), or five (Super High Five) finishers in a single race, in the right order.

 Live odds are for those that want to wager on the day of the race, often those that attend the track - though it's not mandatory to be there since you can also wager on live odds online!
 The pool of stakes is counted and the "live odds" are based on the accumulated sum of all the stakes.

-The double, the Pick 3, Pick 4, Pick 5, and Pick 6 all involve picking the winners of consecutive races.
+The Daily Double, Pick 3, Pick 4, Pick 5, and Pick 6 all involve picking the winners of consecutive races.
 Using multiple combinations is the strategic way to place these kinds of bets.
 In a race where you have a strong opinion or think a favourite can't be beaten, it makes sense to use a single horse.
 That allows you to spread out and cover more longshots in races that seem more wide open.

 Preakness Stakes 2020 Recap